Prince Harry accuses Associated Newspapers of 'criminality'

 His statement reveals the couple were informed by the actor Liz Hurley of the allegation that their live phone calls had been intercepted by an investigator working for the Mail on Sunday.

-She said the investigator appeared to know that Sir Elton didn't have his own mobile phone and used several landlines.
+She said the investigator appeared to know that Sir Elton did not have his own mobile phone and used several landlines.

 Ms Hurley alleged that her calls had also been tapped.